Courtesy of DaveH.

 Corps honor that many hoped Wuterich would take to the bell.
 However, his

-need to support and care for his three young daughters apparently weighed in heavily.
-This epitomizes the tension that our troops live under between duty
+need to support and care for his three young daughters apparently weighed

 and family, sacrifices too little appreciated by most Americans and looked